albusdemens/Bark/README.md

 - Engine: Godot 4.4
 - STT: OpenAI Whisper

+## How to run the game

+1. Set the voice server `conda activate bark && python audio_server.py` 🎙️
+2. Start the game as usual using the Godot editor

 ## Map input and output devices

 - `test_audio_devices.py` to list the available devices